publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt1/m__us_usc_t20_s6321.md

     2015—Subsec. (a).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1012(1), made technical amendment to reference in original act which appears in text as reference to [section 7901 of this title][/us/usc/t20/s7901].

     Subsec. (b).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1012(2), added subsec. (b) and struck out former subsec. (b) which consisted of pars.
-(1) and (2) relating to general use of funds only to supplement and not to supplant non-Federal funds and special rule not requiring a local educational agency to provide services through a particular instructional method or in a particular instructional setting.
+(1) and (2) relating to general use of funds only to supplement and not to supplant non-Federal funds and special rule that no local educational agency be required to provide services through a particular instructional method or in a particular instructional setting.

  __Effective Date of 2015 Amendment__